Catholic Church in China: Yuan dynasty (1271–1368)

 Missionary priests of the Latin Catholic Church in Europe are recorded to have entered China in the late 13th century, with the earliest being Franciscans.
 The Italian Franciscan priest John of Montecorvino arrived in the new capital Khanbaliq (modern-day Beijing) in 1294.
 In 1299 he built a church and in 1305 a second opposite the imperial palace.
 Having made a study of the local language, he began to translate the New Testament and the Psalms.
 Estimates of converts range from 6,000 to 30,000 by the year 1300.

 In 1307 Pope Clement V sent seven Franciscan bishops to consecrate John of Montecorvino as Archbishop of Peking.
 The three who survived the journey did so in 1308 and succeeded each other as bishops at Zaiton, where John had established.
 In 1312 three more Franciscan bishops arrived from Rome to aid John until his death in 1328.
 He converted Armenians in China and Alans in Beijing to Catholicism.
 Armenians in Quanzhou were also Franciscan Catholics.
 The Franciscan Odoric of Pordenone visited China during this era.
-Katarina Vilioni's Catholic tombstone was found in Yangzhou.
+Caterina Vilioni's Catholic tombstone was found in Yangzhou.

 The mission had some success during the rule of the Mongol-led Yuan dynasty, but various factors led to an ultimate shrinking of the mission.
 Six centuries later, however, John of Montecorvino's attempt at the translation of the Bible became the inspiration for another Franciscan, the Blessed Gabriele Allegra, to go to China and in 1968 complete the first translation of the Catholic Bible into the Chinese language, after a 40-year personal effort.

 In 1338, representatives of the Great Khan (Toghon Temür) arrived in Europe inviting the Pope to send priests for the local Christians.
 Friar John of Marignolli and between fifty and one hundred fellow Franciscans were dispatched, arriving in Khanbaliq (Beijing) in 1342.
 This mission stayed with government encouragment until the Mongols were overthrown in around 1368 and the antagonistic Ming dynasty was installed.
 The last reported Franciscan being stoned by Buddhist monks in 1400.